jnhthomp/ClassNotes/LearnWithLeon/19-JavascriptArrays/19-JavascriptArrays.md

 !checkin

 ## Want to be fancy?
 Best Clip Get's Special Color On Discord!

 ## Submitting Work
 I WANT IT
 Homework: https://forms.gle/PLuuSi7aHeL7wbMQ9

 ## Networking
 3 Individuals Already In Tech
 2 Coffee Chats

 ## USE THE SHEET!
 Networking Google Sheet

 ## Coding Challenges
 Daily
 Codewars 8kyu Fundamentals
+No harder than level 8 fundamentals
+There is also a 100Devs clan on codewars
+!clan in chat
+#100Devs - leonnoel.com/twitch

+If you can't figure it out just look at the solution and see if you can make it make sense Once you have done a few you will start to realize ones that you may have an idea how to do if you put time into it Don't spend more than 20 minutes on a coding challenge for now

 ## Paid Client
 Due by Mar.
 31st